-Your OverDrive digital platform is a custom website that gives students, faculty, and staff 24/7 access to your digital collection, which may include eBooks, audiobooks, streaming videos, and/or periodicals (Please note: Institutions will be able to add periodicals at a later date).
-Each institution builds their individual digital collection from our catalog of more than 3.3 million titles from over 5,000 publishers.
-Once your website is live, users can search your digital collection, borrow titles, and access them in many different ways: through the OverDrive app, in their browser, on eReaders or MP3 players, or in Kindle reading apps (U.S. only).
+Your OverDrive digital library is a custom digital collection of ebooks, audiobooks, magazines, and streaming videos that is open to students, faculty, and staff 24/7.
+Each institution builds their individual digital collection from our catalog of millions of titles from over 30,000 publishers.
+Once your collection is live, users can browse your digital offerings, borrow titles, and access them in many different ways: through the OverDrive app, in their browser, on ereaders or MP3 players, or on Kindle devices and reading apps (U.S. only).

-OverDrive has a lot of free training and support options, including:
+OverDrive provides a variety of free training and support resources, including:

-- A help website with getting started guides, troubleshooting tips, and how-to articles for students, faculty, and staff.
+- An OverDrive Help website with getting-started steps, troubleshooting tips, and how-to articles for students, faculty, and staff

-OverDrive also offers Front Line Tech Support, which is an add-on service that allows all of your users to get help directly from our OverDrive support team.
-Please ask a sales rep for more information.
+OverDrive also offers Front Line Tech Support, an add-on service in which OverDrive’s support team fields your end users’ questions.
+Please ask a sales rep or your Account Manager for more information.

-OverDrive offers a growing catalog of more than 3.3 million digital titles from over 5,000 publishers.
-This catalog covers virtually all areas of study and includes popular publishers and many bestsellers as well.
+OverDrive offers a growing catalog of millions of digital titles from over 30,000 publishers.
+This catalog covers virtually all areas of study and includes popular publishers and many bestsellers.
 We’re constantly working with new and existing publishers to add titles to the catalog.

 You can subscribe to OverDrive’s weekly email newsletter, ContentWire, to learn about new publishers and titles that are added to our catalog.
-Staff can also browse and search for new titles, filtered by date added, subject, and more, using the extensive search options in OverDrive Marketplace.
+Staff can also browse and search for new titles (filtered by date added to Marketplace, release date, and more) using the extensive search options in OverDrive Marketplace.

-No, users will only have access to your institution’s content.
-OverDrive allows your institution to create its own custom digital collection.
-Your team will be able to browse OverDrive’s extensive catalog of eBooks, audiobooks, and videos, and select titles based on your institution’s curriculum and content needs.
-The “Recommend” feature also allows users the opportunity to recommend titles for your institution to purchase.
+No. Each institution creates its own custom digital collection for their users.
+Your staff will be able to browse OverDrive’s extensive catalog and select titles based on your institution’s curriculum and content needs.
+If you enable the “recommend to library” feature for your collection, users will also be able to recommend titles from the entire OverDrive catalog for your institution to purchase.

-Yes, with publisher permission, OverDrive can assist you in transferring content from another vendor to our platform.
-Please contact your Account Specialist for more information.
+Yes.
+With publisher permission, OverDrive can assist you in transferring content from another vendor to our platform.
+Please contact your Account Manager for more information.

 We provide a variety of MARC record options for cataloging your digital content.
-OverDrive MARC Express offers ready-to-load minimal MARC records to your library at no cost.
+OverDrive MARC Express offers ready-to-load minimal MARC records to your institution at no cost.